 Spain is one of my favorite countries, probably because I love practicing my Spanish language skills.
 When I was there earlier this year, I spent a few days in Madrid by myself, and then Andy met me and we spent a week in Toledo and Salamanca.
 These were repeats for me but new for Andy, and it was nice to show him Salamanca since that’s where I did my study abroad program in college.
 Here’s what we did plus lots of photos of Madrid, Toledo, and Salamanca.

 I didn’t have a ton of time in Madrid before the immersion program in Ubeda in Andalucia, but I did one of my favorite things to do anywhere: a food tour!
-I read good reviews about Devour Madrid Food Tours, so I booked their Tapas, Taverns, and History tour.
+I read good reviews about this Tapas, Taverns, and History tour, so I booked it.

 The tour guide took me and the other three women who signed up to several tapas bars to try local specialties.